swcarpentry/shell-novice/episodes/03-create.md

 ## Solution

-When `cp` is given three or more arguments, the last argument is interpretted as the "destination directory".
+When `cp` is given three or more arguments, the last argument must be a directory.
-In that case, `cp` copies all files (or directories) into that "destination directory".
-If the final argument is not a directory, it's unclear what should be copied where so
-`cp` throws an error such as the one below.
+`cp` copies the other files specified into that directory.
+If the last argument is a file name, you get an error:

 ```error